ehmicky/log-process-errors/README.md

 By default events will be logged to the console (e.g. `console.error()`).

-This behavior can be overriden with the `log` option.
+This behavior can be overridden with the `log` option.
 For example to log events with [Winston](https://github.com/winstonjs/winston) instead:

 <!-- eslint-disable no-empty-function, no-unused-vars, node/no-missing-require,